AIware Leadership Bootcamp 2024

 • Prompt decoding strategies

-• Fragility of prompts - Manual prompt-tuning lifecycle, prompt formatting and context window sensitivity, few-shot ordering and golden labels
+• Fragility of prompts - Manual prompt-tuning lifecycle, prompt formatting, context window sensitivity, few-shot ordering, and golden labels

 • Prompt anti-patterns (e.g. god prompts) - How to decompose a prompt effectively for success